DavidFW1960/bom-weather-card/info.md

 # BOM Weather Card

-From the release yesterday, I finally tracked down a bug where the style was being applied twice to the summary text.
-If you used px units you would never have noticed but if you used the default or say 0.8em, what it did was multiply 14px x 0.8 x 0.8 = 8.96px instead of just once for 11.2px
-This correction may mean that your text size has changed but now I have fixed this, using an em text size will be much easier to control and more predictable.

-# Breaking Change

-I have changed the summary font margin to padding.
-The key name has changed as follows:
+## Changes:

+Added 2 more configuration options for the current text.
+See my example lovelace.yaml example but I have added lines for width and alignment as follows:
 ```
-            summary_top_padding: 1em        #default 1em px or em
+            current_text_left_pos: 0em      #default 5em px or em
-            summary_font_size: 0.8em        #default 0.8em px or em
+            current_text_font_size: 1.5em   #default 1.5em em
+            current_text_alignment: center  #default center
+            current_text_width: 100%        #default 100%
 ```
-I found that the summary_top_margin was not working when the possibility of rainfall was wrapping down to a second line.
-This seems to be fixed in this new release.
-I have also changed the default for the padding to 1em instead of 0.2 previously.
-I hope these changes make the card more consistent particularly when the possible rainfall wraps to a second line.
+Note if you set the alignment to center, set the current_text_left_pos to 0!
+Effectively, these changes from the original card mean you can move the current text DOWN so that it won't run into the temperature or 'feels like' text.

 ![image](https://github.com/DavidFW1960/bom-weather-card/blob/master/bom-weather.png)